Well, let’s see how this goes.

 As our resort plays host to the largest Indian Motorcycle Rally in the nation each May, I naturally assumed he was there in November to stop by and say hello, see the signs and pavilion decorated in Indian memorabilia.
-At the

 Turns out it was nothing like that at all.
 In fact, Ed had never heard of us or our rally.
 He was simply looking to check in for a reservation he had already made at our place!